The Girls' Middle School: Background

-GMS was founded in Mountain View in 1998 by Kathleen Bennett.
-The school began with the aim of providing a girl-centric environment for a diverse group of girls during their critical adolescent years, free from the limits of what they think of as feminine, and building positive experiences with math, science and engineering.
-The school is recognized for its "low-key vibe with an entrepreneurship-heavy curriculum".
+GMS was founded in Mountain View in 1998 by Kathleen Bennett, with a focus on educating girls in a girl-centric environment, particularly in mathematics, science, and engineering.
+A 2025 Town & Country article described the school as having an informal atmosphere with an emphasis on entrepreneurship.

-The school's original location was at St Athanasius Church in Mountain View, and later moved in 2011 to its current location in Palo Alto.
+The school was originally located at St Athanasius Church in Mountain View, and later moved in 2011 to its current location in Palo Alto.

 Academics

-The student-to-teacher ratio at GMS is 6:1, lower than the national private school average of 13:1 and public school average of 15:1.
-In addition to Humanities, Spanish, Arts and Media, and Science, the school's math curriculum includes the equivalent of a Common Core State Standards High School Algebra I course, and an optional Geometry class, to prepare girls well for high school.
-The school is also unique in providing a Computer Science curriculum across all three grades, and was noted positively by the Association for Computing Machinery and Computer Science Teachers Association in its report about significant gaps in K-12 Computer Science education in the United States.
+The student-to-teacher ratio at GMS is 6:1.
+National averages are 13:1 for private schools and 15:1 for public schools.
+In addition to Humanities, Spanish, Arts and Media, and Science, the school's math curriculum includes a High School Algebra I course aligned with the Common Core State Standards, and an optional Geometry class.
+The school teaches Computer Science across all three grades, and was cited in a 2020 Association for Computing Machinery and Computer Science Teachers Association report on gaps in K-12 Computer Science education in the United States.

-GMS assesses student performance through narrative evaluations rather than traditional letter grades, which is designed to reduce the pressure of performing, offers growth strategies and identifies what students have mastered, and helps students develop a love of learning.
+GMS assesses student performance through narrative evaluations rather than traditional letter grades.
 The school also has dedicated Social and Emotional Learning classes.

 The school is accredited by the ACS-WASC and the California Association of Independent Schools, and is a member of the National Association of Independent Schools and the International Coalition of Girls' Schools.